CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 8. Development Status

 This project is under active development and may contain incomplete features.
-Tagged releases (currently v2.4.0) are stable for local evaluation and testing.
+The initial production-ready release is v1.0.0, which is stable for local evaluation and testing.

 ## 9. License